idabble31/idabble31/readme.md

 # 💫 About Me

-🔭 **Current Focus**: Currently working as a ROS Software Engineer at Widya Robotics
+🔭 **Current Focus**: Currently working as a Robotics Software Engineer at Widya Robotics

-🤝 **Seeking Guidance With**: Mastering advanced algorithms, optimizing embedded systems, and exploring AI integration with IoT and automation technologies.

-🌱 **Currently Learning**: Edge AI and its applications in embedded systems, IoT, and robotics.

-💬 **Ask Me About**: AI, embedded systems, robotics, IoT, PCB design, and how to create smart, connected, and efficient systems.